pzemtsov/pzemtsov.github.io/_posts/2015-04-24-game-of-life-hash-tables-and-hash-codes.md

     Field size: 1034; slots used:  978; avg= 1.06
     Count size: 3938; slots used: 3201; avg= 1.23

 It performs slightly better.
-However, division is expensive, which may cancel out the speed improvement caused by better hashing.
+However, division is expensive, which may cancel out any speed improvement caused by better hashing.

 Knuth also suggested using polynomial binary codes.
 There is one such code readily available in the **Java** library -- `CRC32` (in package `java.util.zip`).